mikechambers/mikechambers.github.io/source/_posts/2002-07-12-star-wars-in-flash-developing-for-the-playstation-2-fred-sharples.markdown

                                                     Sony Requirements

-                                                    *   memory cards stuff is more than half of the work. (what happens when the user pulls a card out, inserts it, etc&#8230;).
+                                                    *   memory cards stuff is more than half of the work. (what happens when the user pulls a card out, inserts it, etc...).
                                                         *   sony design documentation manual. very big.</UL>

                                                         card issues, example: